-Parcels which were owned by non-Arabs but which were let to Arabs on long-term leases. (iv) 125.
-The identification was extended to embrace the areas of "no man's land" in the Jerusalem-Ramle area and the "demilitarized zones" in the northern region.
-The border villages, that is, those whose lands were cut by the armistice lines, presented a special problem.
-Where the Land (Settlement of Title) Ordinance had been applied to a village, it was possible to draw the armistice line approximately on a large-scale map and to include only those parcels which fell on the Israel side.
-In villages to which the Ordinance had not been applied, however, there are no maps showing the location of parcels within the village boundaries, and therefore it was thought best to include all Arab-owned parcels in fiscal blocks cut by the line.
+side.
+In villages to which the Ordinance had not been applied, however, there are no maps showing the location of parcels within the village boundaries, and therefore it was thought best to include all Arab-owned parcels in fiscal blocks out by the line.

 126. No attempt has been made to distinguish between properties belonging to Arabs who are refugees and those who are not.
-To make such a distinction would have been outside the resources of the office; and throughout the whole process the principle was adopted of including rather than excluding, on the grounds that it would be comparatively easy to exclude certain properties later on (if, for example, they were found to belong to Arabs residing in Israel, or to be on the Arab side of the armistice line in "non-settled" border villages), but difficult later on to include properties which should have been included but were omitted.
-127. The purpose of the identification was to bring into existence a compact record of individual Arab land holdings in Israel, which could be used, if the parties so desired, as a basis for verifying individual claims to ownership, and which would contain the material necessary to value each holding. (b) Valuation
+To make such a distinction would have been outside the resources of the office; and throughout the whole process the principle was adopted of including rather than excluding, on the grounds that it would be comparatively easy to exclude certain properties later on (if, for example, they were found to belong to Arabs residing in Israel, or to be on the Arab side of the armistice line in "non-settled" border villages), but difficult later on to include properties which should have been included but were emitted.

+127. The purpose of the identification was to bring into existence a compact record of individual Arab landholdings in Israel, which could be used, if the parties so desired, as a basis for verifying individual claims to ownership, and which would contain the material necessary to value each holding.

+(b) Valuation

 128. Valuation is a natural corollary of identification.
 Land differs from most commodities in that the unit (hectare, acre or dunum) can vary so enormously in value that any description would not be complete without a valuation.
-For instance, the figures from 2 to 100,000 Palestine pounds per dunum were quoted in official Palestine government correspondence in 1946.
+For instance, the figures from 2 to 100,000 Falestine pounds per dunum were quoted in official Palestine government correspondence in 1946.

 129. The valuations are based on the information contained in the record forms mentioned above, and the value at which the office will seek to arrive is the market value of each individual property as of 29 November 1947.
 This date, on which the General Assembly adopted resolution 181 (II) on the future Government of Palestine, was chosen because it was the last date before the exodus of refugees when land values in Palestine were reasonably stable.
 The evidence on which the valuations will be based is the official records of the prices realized in sales which took place between 1 January 1946 and 29 November 1947.
-Obviously, only a small proportion of properties were sold during the period of approximately two years mentioned above, and it was necessary to devise some means for relating the values established for properties which were sold, to similar properties in the same location which were not.
-For this purpose it was considered that the tax categories of land in rural areas and net annual values as assessed for urban property tax in urban areas were the most reliable guide, and they are therefore being used in conjunction with the effective sale prices mentioned above.
+Obviously, only 6 small proportion of properties were sold during the period of approximately two years mentioned above, and it was necessary to levise some means for relating the values established for properties which were sold.
+To similar properties in the same location which were not.
+For this purpose it was considered that the tam categories of land in rotal areas and net annual values as assessed for urban property tax in urban areas were the most reliable guide, and they are therefore being used in confunction with the effective sale prices mentioned above.

-(C) Documents
+(c) Documents

-130. The documents examined by the office were all official records of the former Mandatory Government of Palestine.
-They included:

-(i) Microphotographs of registers of title supplemented by the original registers when the microfilm was missing or defective;

-(ii) Registers of deeds;

-Tax distribution lists and, failing these, taxpayers' registers; (iii)

-Field valuation sheets and, failing these, valuation lists and (iv)
+- 130. The documents examined by the office were all official records of the former Mandatory Government of Palestine.
+They included: - (i) Microphotographs of registers of title supplemented by the original registers when the microfilm was missing or defective: - (ii) Registers of deeds: - (iii) Tax distribution lists and, failing these, taxpayers' registers; - (iv) Field valuation sheets and, failing these, valuation lists and taxpayers' registers; - (v) Schedules of rights (only in respect of blocks for which no registers of title had been prepared); - (vi) Farcel classification schedules: - (vii) Land registrars' returns of dispositions; - (viii) Village mens and block plans.

-taxpayers' registers;

-Schedules of rights (only in respect of blocks for which no registers of title had been (v) prepared);

-(vi) Parcel classification schedules;

-Land registrars' returns of dispositions; (vii)

-(viii) Village maps and block plans.

-To the above must be added some other related records of relatively minor importance which were examined when necessarv.
+To the above must be added some other related records of relatively minor importance which were examined when necessary.